 You will most likely receive a settlement offer from the insurance company shortly after your accident is reported.
 While it may be tempting to accept this money to help with mounting medical bills, this approach is never in your best interest.
 The insurance company’s goal is to minimize the amount of money they have to pay, and their initial offer will almost never reflect the true value of your claim.

-Working with a personal injury attorney located in Rochester, NY can have a significant impact on your final settlement.
+Working with a personal injury can have a significant impact on your final settlement.
 An Insurance Research Council study found that individuals who work with a lawyer receive a 3.5 times larger settlement on average than people who resolve their personal injury claims without legal representation.